purdue-tlt/latex2sympy/README.md

 sh scripts/setup.sh
 ```

-If you plan to edit the parser grammar ensure you have java installed on your machine.
+If you plan to edit the parser grammar, ensure you have java installed on your machine.

 ## Compiling